-We all know that having a clean house is important – if for no other reason that germs and bacteria aren’t healthy.
+We all know that having a clean house is important – if for no other reason than germs and bacteria aren’t healthy.
 But why is homemaking important?
-Today I’m sharing with you some ideas about why homemaking is really important for your family.
+Today I’m sharing with you some ideas about why homemaking is really important for your family and how you demonstrate the gospel through every act of homemaking.

 When you think of homemaking, you may think of all the chores that seem to never end in your home.
 Like dishes, sweeping, laundry, general pick up, and bathroom cleaning.
 For the last few decades, caring for the household is often looked down on as a less-than-desired profession for women.